-On February 1, 2005, the Company completed the acquisition of the assets of Rütgers Rail S.p.A., a business with operations in Italy, Germany, France and Spain.
+On February 1, 2005, the Company completed the acquisition of the assets of Rutgers Rail S.p.A., a business with operations in Italy, Germany, France and Spain.
 The acquisition was accounted for as a purchase and accordingly, the purchase price was allocated to the respective assets and liabilities based upon their estimated fair values as of the acquisition date.
 Operating results were included in the consolidated statement of operations from the acquisition date forward.
-The new company formed to hold the newly purchased assets of Rütgers Rail S.p.A. is named CoFren S.r.l. ("CoFren").
-CoFren has become the leading manufacturer of brake shoes, disc pads and interior trim components for rail applications in Europe.
-The purchase price was \$36.3 million in cash, resulting in additional goodwill of \$6.1 million, subject to final adjustment based on a calculation of net worth as defined in the Sale and Purchase agreement.
+The new company formed to hold the newly purchased assets of Rutgers Rail S.p.A. is named CoFren S.r.l. ("CoFren").
+CoFren is one of the leading manufacturers of brake shoes, disc pads and interior trim components for rail applications in Europe.
+The purchase price was \$37.1 million in cash, resulting in additional goodwill of \$8.8 million, subject to final adjustment based on a calculation of net worth as defined in the Sale and Purchase agreement.